 Dynamic Country Replacement (DCR) allows you to display the country of your website visitors, creating targeted offers that engage your visitors.

 You can use DCR with any new or current templates, including custom HTML campaigns.
-To use DCR in one of your campaigns, all you need to do is to place a special string into the text of popup.
+To use DCR in one of your campaigns, all you need to do is to place a special string into the text of the popup:

 [[attribute: predefined variables]]

-Additionally, you can specify the language that is displayed.
-Here are the predefined variables which you can use with DCR to control the display language:
+Additionally, you can specify the language in which the country is displayed.
+Here are the predefined variables which you can use with DCR to control the display language for the country:

 To use Hungarian as the display language for DCR in your popup, use the following string: